onureredo/LMS_Module_8-9/02_Running_TS_in_Node/README.md

 ---

-## 📄 Adding a `tsconfig.json` File

-Although `tsx` can run TypeScript files without a `tsconfig.json`, adding one gives you more control over how TypeScript behaves.

 ## Summary

 This guide helps you set up and run TypeScript code directly in Node.js using the `tsx` tool — with no need to compile manually.